unboxed/unboxed.co/source/blog/2016-11-02-digital-customer-programme-discovery-phase-show-tell-5-with-newham-council.md

 <i>Shadowing a member of the customer contact centre during the sprint<i/><br/>

-From looking to move this phone call traffic from the customer contact centre to online, there is potential to make a significant impact in terms of the number of residents that can find the important information they require, but through a “self-service” online system.
+From looking to move this phone call traffic from the customer contact centre to online, there is potential to make a significant impact in terms of the number of residents that can find the important information they require, but through a <i>“self-service”</i> online system.
 The team have spent time shadowing contact centre staff and speaking to tenants directly to get an overall understanding of how they can begin to address a successful traffic shift from one platform to another.
 The next step - beginning to sketch out what this might look like.<br/>
 <br/>

 # Gathering data